1529 Oterma: Orbit and classification

-Oterma is a member of the Hilda family, a large group of asteroids that orbit in resonance with the gas giant Jupiter.
+Oterma is a member of the Hilda family (001), an asteroid family within the dynamical Hilda group, a large group of asteroids that orbit in resonance with the gas giant Jupiter.
 Hildian asteroids are thought to have originated from the Kuiper belt in the outer Solar System.

 It orbits the Sun in the outer main-belt at a distance of 3.2–4.8 AU once every 7 years and 12 months (2,914 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 9° with respect to the ecliptic.